ADELAIDE’S LONGEST ESTABLISHED CLINICAL PSYCHOLOGY PRACTICE

 PsychMed offers full-fee and concession sessions for individuals referred through a mental health care plan.
-Your psychologist may also choose to bulk-bill, based on your individual circumstances, though this will need to be discussed with your practitioner in session.
 PsychMed also offers fee free appointments for suicide prevention, trauma, gambling, drug and alcohol treatment and disaster support.
 The Commonwealth supported Better Access program provided through Medicare allows 10 x funded individual and 10 x group sessions per calendar year.
 You can access this through a Mental Health Care Plan provided by your GP, or by direct referral from a Psychiatrist or Paediatrician.
-With a current Mental Health Care Plan, you can see a PsychMed Psychologist from a small gap fee of $9.50 per appointment if you are a concession card holder, or $34.50 per appointment for non-concession holders.
+With a current Mental Health Care Plan, you can see a PsychMed Psychologist from a small gap fee of $25 per appointment if you are a concession card holder, or $55 per appointment for non-concession holders.
 You can read more about our fees, rebates & services.

 Do I need a referral to see a psychologist?